15 FAM 770

 (5) Listed or eligible for listing on the Secretary of State's Register of Culturally Significant Property.

-NOTE: Assets from the UNESCO World Heritage List or on the applicable country's equivalent of the National Register will automatically be included in the inventory.
+NOTE: Assets from the UNESCO World Heritage List or on the applicable country's equivalent of the National Register are automatically included in the inventory.

 f.
 OBO/OPS/CH provides advice and administrative support for activities of the Cultural Heritage Resources Committee, a multi-disciplinary working group that identifies historically, architecturally, and culturally significant property abroad and recommends to the OBO Director properties to be considered for application for the Secretary of State's Register of Culturally Significant Property.
 Every two years OBO announces, via an ALDAC, a call for nominations for additions to the Secretary of State’s Register of Culturally Significant Property.
 Posts that are interested in nominating property/properties should consult detailed procedures located on the OBO/OPS/CH intranet site.

 a.
-For all significant properties, OBO/OPS/CH must review and approve any undertaking beyond basic maintenance (i.e., housekeeping).
-If OBO/OPS/CH identifies any possible adverse effects on the property from that endeavor, post must propose mitigating measures.
-Failure to notify OBO/OPS/CH of planned work will result in withholding of funds (see 15 FAM 621).
+For all significant properties, OBO/OPS/CH must review and approve any undertaking beyond basic maintenance (i.e., emergency repairs, preventive, and other regularly scheduled maintenance to critical equipment and systems, and housekeeping such as vacuuming, dusting, etc.).
+OBO/OPS/CH provides a housekeeping manual for the routine care of properties.
+If OBO/OPS/CH identifies any possible adverse effects on the property from that endeavor, post must propose mitigating measures (54 U.S.C.
+307101, National Historic Preservation Act Section 402).
+Failure to notify OBO/OPS/CH of planned work will result in withholding of funds (see 15 FAM 634.2).

 b.
-OBO/OPS/CH develops post OBO/OPS/CH Maintenance Plans with the assistance of the post facility managers, cultural asset managers, and other OBO offices, for the maintenance, repair, and renovation of heritage maintenance properties.
-Routine maintenance should follow best practices for the building conservation profession, including preservation before replacement and replacement in-kind.
+OBO/OPS/CH with the assistance of post facility managers, cultural asset managers, and other OBO offices, develops the SRM plans for heritage properties which should follow best practices for the building conservation profession, including preservation before replacement and replacement in-kind.
+OBO/OPS/CH consults with OBO/OPS/FAC and Facility Managers to develop sustainment (i.e. maintenance), restoration, and modernization plans for critical equipment and systems when necessary.
 Post should refer to the Resources - Historic Conservation page and the Historic Facilities Maintenance page within the OBO/OPS/CH intranet site.

 15 FAM 772.3 Capital Construction Projects and Renovations

 a.
-OBO/OPS/CH reviews the potential impact of all capital construction projects and major renovations on culturally significant properties; identifies adverse effects; and approves proposed mitigation (54 U.S.C.
+OBO/OPS/CH reviews the potential impact of all capital construction projects and major renovations on culturally significant properties, identifies adverse effects, and proposes and/or approves proposed mitigation (54 U.S.C.
 307101, National Historic Preservation Act Section 402).

 b.
-Post must notify OBO/OPS/CH and local authorities immediately if any archaeological sites are unearthed during construction.
-All such sites must be protected, and they must be thoroughly documented before construction continues.
+For any project including excavation work, relevant host nation laws and regulations shall be considered and adhered to when applicable.
+Such regulations may include permitting, survey and supervision by a professional archaeologist in advance of and/or during the course of the work, and proper handling and preservation of archaeological materials.
+Post must notify OBO/OPS/CH and local authorities immediately if any archaeological sites or materials are unearthed during construction.
+All such sites must be protected, and they must be comprehensively and professionally documented and stabilized before construction continues.

 c.
-OBO/OPS/CH develops and coordinates design criteria for U.S. cultural properties and assets; assists in the preparation of scopes of work, cost estimates, solicitations, and negotiations for the acquisition of architecture and engineering services, supplies, and other contract providers.
+OBO/OPS/CH develops and coordinates design criteria for U.S. cultural heritage properties and cultural heritage assets; and assists in the preparation of scopes of work, cost estimates, solicitations, and negotiations for the acquisition of architecture and engineering services, supplies, and other contract providers.

 15 FAM 772.4 Occupant Responsibilities

-Occupants are personally responsible for the proper stewardship of U.S. Government property while serving at post.
+Occupants of residential properties are personally responsible for the proper stewardship of U.S. Government property while serving at post.
 The occupant bears personal financial responsibility for repairs or restoration, outside of normal wear and tear, resulting from:

 15 FAM 773 Heritage Collections

 a.
-OBO/OPS/CH identifies and preserves all of the Department's antiques, works of art, and other cultural heritage objects.
+OBO/OPS/CH identifies and preserves all of the Department's antiques, works of art (excluding CSCP permanent art collections designated by OBO/OPS/ART or domestic heritage assets managed by the Bureau of Administration), and other cultural heritage objects.
 OBO/OPS/CH guides, supports, and funds the evaluation, care, conservation, and monitoring of the Department's heritage collection.

 b.
-Heritage assets are added to the Department of State's heritage collection through OBO/OPS/ART's acquisition and installation of artwork included as part of new embassy or consulate construction, accepted gifts and donations from host nations, individuals, and advocacy partners, as well as through periodic evaluation of the Department's existing holdings.
+OBO/OPS/CH may add/accession cultural heritage assets to the Department of State's heritage collection through occasional acquisitions, accepted gifts and donations from host nations, individuals, and advocacy partners, as well as through periodic evaluation of the Department's existing holdings.

 c.
 Post must report any potentially significant objects including a gift that may fit the criteria for a heritage asset (see 15 FAM 771.3) to OBO/OPS/CH for evaluation.
 If the object is a work of art and is a gift, post must initially report it to OBO/OPS/ART for evaluation.
-The OBO Art Committee, chaired by the Director of OBO/OPS/ART, vets and accepts donations.
+The OBO Art Committee, chaired by the Director of OBO/OPS/ART, vets and votes whether to recommend acceptance of donations.
 OBO/OPS/CH determines their merit for inclusion in the Heritage Collection (see 15 FAM 740).

 d.
-At posts with significant collections, OBO/OPS/CH professionally assesses the condition, provenance, and value of antiques, works of art, and other cultural heritage objects.
+At posts with known or potential heritage asset collections, OBO/OPS/CH professionally assesses the condition, provenance, and value of antiques, works of art, and other cultural heritage objects.
 Post’s property management officers must provide OBO/OPS/CH with copies of the following records:

 (1) Names of artists or makers;